-This one was from the early 1970’s when we were living in Washington DC (my Father was the Australian Defense Attache at the time) in a rather upmarket are of McLean in Virginia — I saw what I thought was a burglar, jumped off the roof to help save my sister (in the basement), broke my leg, crawled across the street to neighbors who called the police/secret service.
+This funny story was from the early 1970’s when we were living in Washington DC (my Father was the Australian Defense Attache at the time) in a rather upmarket are of McLean in Virginia called Chain Bridge Forest — I saw what I thought was a burglar, jumped off the roof to help save my sister (in the basement), broke my leg, crawled across the street to neighbors who called the police/secret service.
 Ouch, did I inadvertently cause quite a controversy.
 Sorry Sis!.
 Thanks to the history preserved in my mothers detailed memoirs, flashback memories of long-ago events.

 I couldn’t sleep tonight, as the funny story of the way Toby broke his foot was going round and round in my head, and ill though I was, I couldn’t stop laughing.